AssociationAlReves/ofAlReves/README.md

 # How to run
 Scenes are managed by the great ofxAppUtils.
 Use function keys (F1, F2, ...) to access specific scenes.

-# Scene setups - Espace Jeunesse Bellegarde
+## Scene setup - Espace Jeunesse Bellegarde
 ###Top computer scenes (floor screen)
  1. WHITE
  2. Droplet video